liyoumin/-/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        I'm a research scientist in the EIAP team at CALS-IFAS-University Florida.
+        I'm a research scientist in the EIAP team at FRE - CALS - IFAS - University Florida.
 I interested in machine learning, deep learning, GIS and Remote Sensing.

         I apply a range of qualitative and quantitative methods to comprehensively investigate the role of agricultural science and technology in the AgEconomy.